worldbank/OvertureLink-Data-Pipeline/README.md

 - No need to create country-specific config files, you can use the global config with a country argument

 ### 4. Run commands
+The Python CLI has three main commands: uploading to AGOL, downloading as geojson, or download dump for local use as needed.

 #### Upload to ArcGIS Online:
 - Example with Afghanistan country parameter:
    `o2agol arcgis-upload roads --country afg`

 - Or using module directly:
-   `python -m o2agol.cli arcgis-upload roads --country pak`
+   `python -m o2agol.cli arcgis-upload roads --country afg`

 #### Export to GeoJSON:
 - Export Afghanistan roads (auto-filename: afg_roads.geojson):